thenuwij/thenuwij/README.md

 For my Honours thesis I built **UniVise**, a full-stack platform that helps university students plan courses, majors, and career pathways.
 I worked across the stack with Python, FastAPI, PostgreSQL and React, focusing mainly on the backend logic and AI integration.
-It's deployed on AWS and now university-funded — I maintain it for its student users, with a usability study coming up.
+It's deployed on AWS and now university-funded, so I maintain it for its student test users, with a usability study coming up.
 It received a High Distinction and a spot in the UNSW CSE Thesis Showcase 2025.